esperanca/personal_website/src/posts/weeknotes-042.md

 ### Healthcheck

 Diabetes is under control.
 Mental Health is ok.
+My lovely therapist, Helena, discharged me.
 Weight: 93 kg
 Food: The quality of the food in Spain is astounding.
 The tomatoes, fruits, cheeses.
 I am eating healthy as I can.
 Drinks: Had a few beers and some wine this month.